 What Is Septoplasty?

-Septoplasty is a nasal surgery that can repair and/or correct the passageways in the nose making it easier to breathe.1 It is also performed to straighten a crooked or deviated nose.
+Septoplasty is a nasal surgery that can repair and/or correct the passageways in the nose making it easier to breathe.1 Similar to rhinoplasty, it can also be performed to straighten a crooked or deviated nose.
 During a septoplasty operation, which is generally done under general anesthesia, Dr. Cangello will usually make an incision on the lower portion of the septum, known as the caudal septum.
 He then works through the nostrils to access the bone and cartilage targeted in the procedure.

 Because every septum is unique, Dr. Cangello will tailor each Septoplasty to the individual.
 However, most Septoplasty procedures are comprised of five steps which include the initial incision to expose the deviated septum, identifying and releasing the internal structures that are the cause of angulations, realigning the septum, reimplanting crushed cartilage (when appropriate), and closure of the incision.